EasyEyes/remote-calibrator/README.md

   {
     name: 'trackGaze',
     options: { framerate: 60 }, // Same as setting the options for .trackGaze()
-    callback: gotGaze, // Same as setting the callback for .trackGaze() },
+    callbackTrack: gotGaze, // Same as setting the callback for .trackGaze() },
   // Tracking viewing distance accepts two callbacks just like .trackDistance() {